wundertax/javascript-kata/README.md

 ### Main tasks

+1. Parse the data from the given CSV files in a meaningful structure.

-1. Print out all books and magazines with all their details sorted by `title`.
-(This sort should be done for books and magazines together.)
+2. Print out a joint list of books and magazines with all their details sorted by `title`.

-2. Print out all books and magazines with all their details (with a meaningful output format).
-Implement an interactive user interface for it.
-   > **Hint**: Do not call `printBooks(...)` first and then `printMagazines(...)` 😉

-3. Find a book or magazine by its `isbn`.
-Implement an interactive user interface for it.

-4. Find all books and magazines by their `authors`’ email.
-Implement an interactive user interface for it.
+3. Implement search:
+   1. By `isbn`
+   2. By `authors`' email

+4. Add unit tests.

 ### Optional tasks

-> **Hint:** Optional means optional.

-1. Write Unit tests for one or more methods.
+1. Implement adding a book/magazine to the data structure of your software and export it to a new CSV files.

+2. Implement exporting of the new list to a CSV file.

 ## Procedure